China's Xi calls for oil trade in yuan at Gulf summit in Riyadh | Headlines

 China would also "make full use of the Shanghai Petroleum and National Gas Exchange as a platform to carry out yuan settlement of oil and gas trade," he said.
 Beijing has been lobbying for use of its yuan currency in trade instead of the U.S. dollar.

 A Saudi source, speaking before Xi's visit, told Reuters that a decision to sell small amounts of oil in yuan to China could make sense in order to pay Chinese imports directly, but "it is not yet the right time".
-Most of Saudi Arabia's assets and reserves are in dollars including more than $120 billion of U.S. treasuries that Riyadh holds and the Saudi riyal, like that of other Gulf currencies, is pegged to the dollar.
+Most of Saudi Arabia's assets and reserves are in dollars including more than $120 billion of U.S. Treasuries that Riyadh holds, and the Saudi riyal, like other Gulf currencies, is pegged to the dollar.

-Earlier, the Chinese leader said his visit heralded a new era in relations, voicing hope he Arab summits would become "milestone events in the history of China-Arab relations".
-(Additional reporting by Eduardo Baptista in Beijing, Riham Alkousaa and Ahmad Ghaddar in Dubai; writing by Ghaida Ghantous and Dominic Evans; editing by Mark Heinrich, William Maclean)
+Earlier, the Chinese leader said his visit heralded a new era in relations, voicing hope the Arab summits would become "milestone events in the history of China-Arab relations".
+(Additional reporting by Eduardo Baptista in Beijing, Riham Alkousaa, Ahmad Ghaddar and Lina Najm in Dubai Writing by Ghaida Ghantous and Dominic Evans Editing by Mark Heinrich, William Maclean and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)